mcinglis/c-style/readme.md

 Backwards compatibility (e.g. ANSI C) is rarely important to me.
 In my opinion, backwards compatibility holds everyone back.
 I think we should use new technologies and new techniques if we can, to move everyone forward, if only a bit.

-If you don't agree with something, that's perfectly fine.
+If you don't agree with something here, that's perfectly fine.
 Pick and choose what you like, and what works for your own situation.
-These rules are just my preferences, and work well for what I do, and what I care about.
+These rules aren't intended to be universal admonitions about quality: they're just my preferences, and work well for what I do, and what I care about.

 Writing this guide has made me deeply consider, and reconsider, best C programming practices.
 I've changed my opinion multiple times on many of the rules in this document.